pablones8/QCHack/README.md

 At first, we solved the problem for 1 qubit.
 Implementing an arbitrary rotation U we could reproduce every probability distribution.
 But for 2 qubits, the universal gate you can implement also implies entanglement and it is more complicated.
 The technical difficulty of the problem forced us to switch directions.

 We chose this new project because is a classical game that we thought easy to understand and where the user can play with different quantum circuits with a clear goal in mind and relatively easy execution.
-In the development of this speciffic project we encountered difficulties in the use of a graphic interface because our lack of knowledge in the subject.
+In the development of this specific project we encountered difficulties in the use of a graphic interface because our lack of knowledge in the subject.

 It has been a really fun and challenging experience were we have learned a lot about both quantum and classical computing.